-Steps to Take After a Hit and Run Accident
+Steps to Take After a Hit-and-Run Accident in Florida

-One of the potential benefits of hiring a lawyer is that they can provide guidance in the immediate and short-term aftermath of your accident.
-They will make you aware of important deadlines, such as statutes of limitations, and will alert you to any specific documentation that you need to file a claim or lawsuit.
+One of the potential benefits of hiring our lawyers is that they can work to locate the hit-and-run driver.
+They can also make you aware of important deadlines, such as statutes of limitations, and gather the necessary evidence to file a claim or lawsuit.

-- May help you prove at a later date that you suffered injuries as the direct result of your accident.
+- Prove that you suffered losses as a direct result of your accident

-Potential Injuries from a Hit and Run Accident That You May Have Suffered
+Potential Injuries from a Hit-and-Run Accident That You May be Suffering

-Some of the injuries that may occur from a hit and run accident are:
+Some injuries that may occur from a hit-and-run accident include:

 - Whiplash, which could be the result of rear-end collisions